Stateware/Dav3i/doc/FrontEndArchitecture.md

 The area selection data structure is defined below:

-When parsed data is returned from client_parser.js, it is returned as a 3D array, with each index meaning a different thing, based on context.
+When a country/region's data is returned from by_country.php, it is sent to the ParseData(json) function of client_parser.js.
+When parsed data is returned from client_parser.js, it is returned as a 2D array, indexed as a 2D array A[x][y].

-For data A[x][y][z], x always refers to the stat that matches its enumerated value in stat reference list.

-**Scheme 0:** A[x][y][z]: Used for single country/region area selection, for stats that do not include bounds.
- * y is unused, but still exists in the data structure to ensure a uniform return type from the parser.
-The stat value exists in the row y = 1, for uniformity with scheme 1.
- * z corresponds to the stat value at time t = 1980 + z.

-**Scheme 1:** A[x][y][z]: Used for single country/region area selection, for stats that include bounds.
- * y corresponds to upper bound when y = 0, the stat's value when y = 1, and lower bound when y = 2.
+For data A[x][y],
+ * x = statID, where each row stat values in y indexed by x is the time series for the stat corresponding to statID in the stat reference list
- * z corresponds to the value of the upper bound, stat value, and value of the lower bound at time t = 1980 + z.
+ * y = stat value for the stat corresponding to statID at time t = y + 1980.

-**Scheme 2:** A[x][y][z]: Used for multiple country/region area selection.
- * y corresponds to country, enumerated based on the order in which it was queried.
- * z corresponds to the stat value at time t = 1980 + z.

-For a single country/region area selection, both schemes 0 and 1 will be used, with each being used dependent on whether the stat has upper and lower bounds.
-This is checked using the stat reference list.
-For multiple country/region area selection, scheme 2 will be used for all stats.
+This 2D array is a data member of an ASDS node, which also includes CID and name of the relevant country/region.

+The ASDS is a singly-linked list of ASDS nodes.

 #Section 3